The Best USA Fall Foliage Destinations to Experience This Year

 Although this year’s Oktoberfest (2021) has been canceled, a more traditional Harvest festival will be held in replacement with local street vendors and traditional Oktoberfest fare.

 More fun activities in Leavenworth here!

 Chattanooga, Tennessee is an outdoor-lovers paradise and a great place to visit to see the best fall foliage in the USA.
 Chattanooga is located just 2 hours from Nashville as well as Atlanta.
 The fall colors peak between late October and early November.

 Aside from the beautiful colors, fall is a great time to visit Chattanooga because of the mild temperatures (great for hiking and exploring!)
-You can start your trip out by visiting the Jack Daniels Distillery and touring their beautiful grounds.
+You can start your trip out by visiting the Jack Daniels Distillery and touring its beautiful grounds.

 After your tour, head into the city for a picnic at Coolidge Park and walk across the Walnut Street Bridge.
 End your night with a sunset boat ride down the Tennessee River.